Ilchatzis/Vigenere-Java/README.md

 # Vigenere-Java
-This is a Vigenere Cipher-Decipher program written in Java.
+This is a simple Vigenere Cipher-Decipher program written in Java.